Gwladys Street's Hall of Fame: Membership

 Images and biographies of these men are included in the three books associated with the Hall of Fame and a video produced for the 2009 celebrations.
 The Hall of Fame has been celebrated annually at the Adelphi Hotel in Liverpool.
 These events have provided opportunities for fans to interact with their heroes.

+Other Hall of Fame awards won by Everton players

+English Football Hall of Fame members

+A number of Everton players have been inducted into the English Football Hall of Fame: